Home for a Rest: Content

 I'm so sick from the drink, I need home for a rest.

 British geographical references such as Euston Station, Charing Cross Road and Yorkshire appear in the lyrics.
 The later choruses switch the length of time that the narrator has been gone from a week to a month, and in some live performances changed from a month to a year.
 The song's musical arrangement incorporates the traditional reels "Castle Kelly", "Glass of Beer", and "Swallow's Tail".

 Music video

 Despite not being released as a single in 1990, a music video was released, which was in rotation on MuchMusic and later available on YouTube.

 Reception

-The Canadian Songwriters Hall of Fame called the song a "rollicking Irish-flavoured song that is played at celebrations from university parties to weddings".
+The Canadian Songwriters Hall of Fame called the song a "rollicking Irish-flavoured song that is played at celebrations from university parties to weddings," and widely adopted as a drinking song despite its cautionary lyrics.
 In 2018, the song was inducted into the Canadian Songwriters Hall of Fame.

 Live performances

 "Home for a Rest" was always the final song played at the band's concert performances, excepting encores.
 A live performance of the song at the band's 2015 Massey Hall concert forms the climax of the 2016 documentary film Spirit Unforgettable; due to Mann's battle with early-onset Alzheimer's disease, he struggles with the lyrics at first but the entire audience begins singing along.